-UConn's MSA has been ranked among the Top 10 by U.S. News & World Report for six consecutive years.
+UConn's MSA has been consistently ranked among the Top 10 by U.S. News & World Report.
 This fully-online, AACSB-accredited program can open the doors to leadership positions, help you increase your earning potential, and even fuel a career switch into the field of accounting.

 With so many MSA programs offered throughout the country, learn more about why UConn leads the pack.

-- UConn was one of the first online MSA programs in the country.
+- UConn's MSA was one of the first online programs in the country.

-- UConn provides all of the additional credit hours required to sit for the CPA exam in most states.
+- UConn's MSA provides all of the additional credit hours required to sit for the CPA exam in most states.

-- UConn MSA courses are taught fully online, enabling you to work at your own pace and on your own time, from anywhere in the world.
+- UConn's MSA courses are taught fully online, enabling you to work at your own pace and on your own time, from anywhere in the world.

 Interested in UConn's MS in Accounting?
 We'd love to tell you about our program and answer any questions you have.